 Root causes of voter polarization.
 A central feature of discussions of modern U.S. politics is polarization, the sorting of political stances along a single dimension, especially with bimodality and/or a high standard deviation.
 Since the 1970s, elected representatives have been sorted more and more reliably along a single dominating ideological dimension (McCarty, Poole, & Rosenthal 2008).
 This tendency toward single-dimension ideology has converged with the US system of single member districts, which creates strong incentives to reduce party structures to two major competing choices (Duverger 1954).

 Institutions cannot explain polarization, since the recent increase in polarization (Putnam and Garrett 2020) occurred without major changes in the rules of democracy.
-Other causes include increasing distrust in institutions, the advent of long-distance rapid communication, demographic change, and increasing economic inequality.
+Other causes include increasing distrust in institutions, the advent of long-distance rapid communication, demographic change, increasing economic inequality, and loss of a commonly defined factual basis for civil society (Wattenberg 2004; Prior 2007; Groeling 2008; Prior 2013).
 These factors may act through institutions to create governmental polarization, or act as amplifiers of polarization arising by other causes (Duca and Saving 2016; Putnam and Garrett 2020; Stewart, McCarty, and Bryson 2020).

-The nature of communication in all domains has become simultaneously nationalized and fragmented.
-Political communication is no exception.
-The old ABC-CBS-NBC triad of television has been supplanted with a variety of communications channels, including talk radio, cable news, email, and social media.
-Each of these mediums facilitates narrowcasting of political communication, and a potential loss of a commonly defined factual basis for civil society (Wattenberg 2004; Prior 2007; Groeling 2008; Prior 2013).
+.

-A second source of fragmentation is demographic change.
-The population structure of the nation has been driven by the Hart-Celler Immigration and Naturalization Act of 1965.
-The ability of nonwhite citizens to engage in the political process has been driven by the Voting Rights Acts of 1965 and its later modifications (Alt, 1990).
-Consequent changes in race-conscious redistricting (Davidson and Grofman, 1992) have shaped representation, especially in the South.
-Overall, the Democratic party is shaping up as a coalition of ethnic minority groups and college-educateds, and tilting toward women.
+Demographic change is a major source of fragmentation.
+The population structure of the nation has been reshaped profoundly by the Hart-Celler Immigration and Naturalization Act of 1965.
+Overall, the Democratic party is becoming a coalition of ethnic minority groups and college-educateds and tilting toward women.
 Surveys of K-12 students and younger voters show that younger voters are turning away from the Republican Party, and will likely continue to do so for the next decade.
 More are identifying as political independents, though often throwing in their lot with the Democratic Party.

 On the other side, the Republican Party has become increasingly a white, mostly non-college-educated group, a shrinking category.
 The overall result is an ethnicized party system.
 The growth and diversification of the Democratic coalition supports the view of many scholars (for example see Balkin) that at some point in the future, they will become the next dominant political party.
 However, the phrase “at some point in the future” is limited by the institutions and rules of democracy.